carpentries/instructor-training/_episodes/18-management.md

     communicate its level clearly to everyone who's thinking of signing up by describing not only the topics that will be covered (e.g. plotting in R), but also the concrete skills that learners will have after the workshop (i.e. the learning objectives).
-    If you're upfront with participants that you'll be spending time learning how `for` loops work, more advanced learners are less likely to sign up.
+    If you are upfront with participants that you'll be spending time learning how `for` loops work, more advanced learners are less likely to sign up.
 *   When asking learners to complete exercises, give "beginner" and "advanced" options.
     Learners who finish the "beginner" exercise can then challenge themselves and do not get bored.